openmrs/openmrs-book-guide/troubleshooting.md

 "Error Could not acquire change log lock"
 ```

-Deleting this row from theliquibasechangeloglocktable will solve the problem, and allow installation or updates to proceed normally.
-To delete rows from theliquibasechangeloglocktable using a command line SQL client, run either of the following SQL commands:
+Deleting this row from the **liquibasechangeloglock** table will solve the problem, and allow installation or updates to proceed normally.
+To delete rows from the **liquibasechangeloglock** table using a command line SQL client, run either of the following SQL commands:

 ```
 truncate table liquibasechangeloglock;